Rajgruha: History

-Babasaheb Ambedkar was born into abject poverty.
+Bhimrao was born into abject poverty.
 By 1930, however, his financial situation improved as he became a well-known barrister.

 Ambedkar's legal office was near Damodar Hall in Parel.
 Eventually Ambedkar's house at Prabhadevi could no longer accommodate his growing book collection, so he decided to build a new house for himself and his family.

 Ambedkar planned for his new home to have a library.
 In the new structure, two blocks of three rooms were built on the ground floor of the Rajgruha.
 In those two blocks, his family live.
 On the first floor of the royal house, he arranged his library and office.

 In 1930, he owned two plots on each of 99th and 129th streets, and a 55 square yard area in Dadar, a Hindu colony of Mumbai.
 At 129th Street in the fifth lane, he decided to build a house for his family, while he constructed a rental building on the 99th plot in the third lane.
 He received a loan from the Central Bank of India.
 Mr. Aaiskar supervised construction.
 In January 1931, the construction of the building on plot number 129 began and was completed in 1933.
 Construction of another building on plot 99 started in 1932.
 After finishing the construction, they named the building "Char Minar".
 The name "Rajgruha" was related to Buddhist culture and Hindu culture, whereas the name "Char Minar" was related to Muslim culture.

 In 1933, Ambedkar, along with his family, moved in.
 B. R. Ambedkar, his wife Ramabai, son Yashwant, Laxmibai (wife of his brother), Mukund (his nephew), etc. lived there.

 On 9 May 1941, he sold the Char Minar building to pay for the purchase of books and retire outstanding loans.
 However, he kept the house of Rajgruha as a permanent possession.